The Essential Guide for Shooting Slow-Motion Videos

 Conclusion

-Take advantage of the dramatic effects and visual impact of shooting slo-mo, pay attention to frame rate both while you shoot and edit, and don’t forget to include stock footage from Artgrid’s extensive library.
-You’ll find various slo-mo and super slo-mo video clips from misty waterfalls to science studio experiments.
+Take advantage of the dramatic effects and visual impact of shooting slo-mo, pay attention to frame rate both while you shoot and edit, and don’t forget to include stock footage from Artlist’s extensive library.
+You’ll find various slo-mo and super slo-mo video clips, from misty waterfalls to science studio experiments.

 Jessica Peterson is a travel and documentary filmmaker with a background in journalism and marketing.
 She runs Purple Noon Productions from sunny Los Angeles.
 She has 20 years of experience producing content in 114 cities and 25 countries.
 In 2016, she directed and produced her own documentary about her then-home of Guam.
 Her clients include CNN, United Airlines, Southwest Airlines, Matador Network, and Tastemade.